edumgt/AWS-Solutions-Architect-Associate/EC2 Instance store and EBS/README.md

 - Transactional workloads: transactional and fault-tolerant database
 - Containers: store containerized applications on the cloud
 - Virtual machines: supports popular virtual machine (VM) hypervisors
+- The storage device is used by the operating system or an application that has the capabilities to manage block storage directly.
 ![EC2_Instacne_Block_Storage.png](/img/EC2_Instacne_Block_Storage.png)

 # Amazon EC2 instance store